Temple architecture (LDS Church): Nauvoo Temple

-At its base the building was 128 ft long and 88 ft wide, with a clock tower and weather vane reaching to 165 ft—a 60% increase over the dimensions of the Kirtland Temple.
-Like Kirtland, the Nauvoo Temple contained two assembly halls, one on the first floor and one on the second, called the lower and upper courts.
-Both had classrooms and offices in the attic.
-Unlike Kirtland, the Nauvoo Temple had a full basement, which housed a baptismal font.
+At its base, the building was 128 ft (39 m) long and 88 ft (27 m) wide, with a clock tower and weather vane reaching 165 ft (50 m)—a 60% increase over the dimensions of the Kirtland Temple.
+Like the Kirtland, the Nauvoo Temple contained two assembly halls, one on the first floor and one on the second, called the lower and upper courts.
+Both temples had classrooms and offices in the attic.
+Unlike the Kirtland, the Nauvoo Temple had a full basement, which housed a baptismal font.